Fort Hill – the first site of Umtali (now Mutare)

 GPS reference: 18⁰53′02.51″S 32⁰39′00.06″E

-Once the border dispute with the Portuguese was resolved, the BSA Company were not required to stay within the narrow confines of Fort Hill, and with numerous gold mining claims pegged in close proximity, the decision was made in December 1890 to relocate the settlement seven kilometres due west to the site of Old Umtali where the Methodist Church has now established Hartzell School and the Africa University…among the leading educational establishments in Zimbabwe.
+The location of the Fort Hill as a settlement had numerous shortcomings; it lacked level space, water needed to be fetched from the Mutare River and numerous gold mining claims had been pegged in close proximity, so the decision was made in December 1890 to relocate the settlement seven kilometres due west to the site of Old Umtali where the Methodist Church has now established Hartzell School and the Africa University…among the leading educational establishments in Zimbabwe.

 After just seven years in 1897, Old Umtali was abandoned in favour of the present site of Umtali (now Mutare) to avoid an expensive diversion of the railway track over Christmas Pass and to line the railway up with its next big obstacle, the Odzi River.
 Old Umtali was moved lock, stock and barrel to its current site and today the Methodist Church occupies the site of Old Umtali.